donaldonana/FaaS-Benchmark/README.md

   * `text-to-speech`: The folder contain the text-to-speech benchmark implementation.
 The benchmark implements an application that converts a text file into audio.
 It takes a text as input and produces an audio file as output, encoded in a specific format.
 It is the multi step benchmark so the folder have others sub-folder for each step implementation.

   * `Facial-recognition`: The folder contain the Facial-recognition benchmark implementation.
 The benchmark implements a facial recognition application, it takes as input an image containing the face of an actor and a video, then draws a bounding box around the actor’s face in all the scenes of the video.
-As text-to-speech bench, it is a multi step banchmark.
+As text-to-speech bench, it is a multi step benchmark.